Seyloria/hide.me-server-select/README.md

 <br/>

 ## :construction: In the works
-- Atm the hide.me CLI client sometimese fails to to write back the resolv.conf on session logout(system restart).
-Goal is to run the established connection screen session from a seperate script that traps the session logout.
-- If you have any wishes or ideas, please let me know!
+- [x] Nothing atm, the tool is more or less finished.
+If you have any wishes or ideas, please let me know!
 <br/>

 ---